A Distinguished Past

 Dedicating the Church was the Rev. John Keep, the last of six home missionaries recruited by the Connecticut Missionary Service for “frontier service” to Congregational and Presbyterian groups.
 The year following the dedication, the first Pastor, Samuel Aiken, was called.
 He served more than 25 years, establishing a precedent for exceptionally long pastoral tenure throughout the history of The Old Stone Church.

 In 1853, reflecting the rapid growth of Cleveland, the congregation was outgrowing the sanctuary which had been erected just 20 years earlier.
 A new church, built on the site of the original structure, was dedicated on August 12, 1855.
 The massive foundation and walls were constructed of sandstone, lined with brick, at a cost of $60,000.

 Nineteen months later, on March 7, 1857, a disastrous fire hit The Old Stone Church and spread from the roof to the 250-ft. steeple, which swayed and crashed across Ontario Street.
-Amasa Stone led the successful struggle to rebuild on the original property, and the renovated church was dedicated on January 17, 1858.
-Later, galleries and another graceful spire were completed.
+Amasa Stone led the successful campaign to rebuild on the original property, and the renovated church was dedicated on January 17, 1858.
+Galleries and another graceful spire were completed at later dates.

-During the following twenty-five years many social service organizations were formed by Old Stone members, directed toward moral and social problems.
+During the next 25 years, many social service organizations – directed toward moral and social problems – were formed by Old Stone members.
 These included the YMCA, the YWCA, Children’s Aid Society, Western Seamen’s Society, Lakeside Hospital, The Goodrich Society, and the first Cleveland medical school.